ajdittmann/ash/README.md

 ```
 binsGrid, heights2d = ash.ash2d(xvals, yvals, nbins, nshifts)
 ```
-Optional arguments include `weights`, which defaults to equally-weighted samples, and `padVals` which can be set to `True` to pad arrays with the first and last histogram values rather than zeroes.
+Weights can be passed using the optional `weights` argument, in the case where samples are unequally weighted (the default assumption).
+The first and last histogram bin vary in width so that the first and last bin edge always have the same locations.

 Once computed, ASHs are straightforward to plot, e.g.
 ```